shawnmolloy/slate/source/index.html.md

 ```

 Valassis requires the use of OAuth2.0 Access Tokens to access the API.
 Access Tokens are generated from Token Request calls made using a Customer Key and Customer Secret.
-You maybe eligible to register for a Customer Key and Customer Secret at our [developer portal](http://developer.valassis.com).
+You maybe eligible to register for a Client Key and Clinet Secret at our [developer portal](http://developer.valassis.com).

 Alternatively the Customer Key and Customer Secret with be provided to you by a Valassis Implementation Representative.

-You'll be given two sets of CustomerKey:CustomerSecret credentials.
+You'll be given two sets of ClientKey:ClientSecret credentials.
 One for Production and a second for QA/Sandbox testing.
-Credientials must be Base64 encoded before placing into Authorization Header.
+Credentials must be Base64 encoded before placing into Authorization Header.

-Example of Base64 encoded CustomerKey:CustomerSecret **wU62DjlyDBnq87GlBwplfqvmAbAa:ksdSdoefDDP7wpaElfqvmjDue**
+Example of Base64 encoded client-key:client-secret **wU62DjlyDBnq87GlBwplfqvmAbAa:ksdSdoefDDP7wpaElfqvmjDue**

   * Authorization Notes:
-    * The credentials must be passed in the “Authorization” header in a getAccessToken() request before making the API requests.
+    * The credentials must be passed in the “Authorization” header in a Token request before making the API requests.
     * Upon receiving the correct credentials, authorization server issues an access token called “bearer token” as below.
     * All subsequent API requests must use this <bearertoken> in the http “authorization header”
-    * The access token has a definite time to live (TTL) or expires_in ( by default its 3600 seconds), and until it meets the expires_in ,the client will get the same token for the getAccessToken() requests.
+    * The access token has a definite time to live (TTL) or expires_in ( by default its 3600 seconds), and until it meets the expires_in ,the client will get the same token for the Token requests.
     * The client must have logic in the code to track and handle the expires_in , and must make a new request to get the next token

 `Authorization: Bearer: <access_token>`